All Episodes

 I have to tell you, it'd be great if that happened.

-But there I read to you today the fourth story in the drive-by media, this from the UK Times about how he's not authentic enough because he doesn't have credibility with the civil rights uh blacks, the the African Americans have roots, slavery down for the struggle and all that.
+But I read to you today the fourth story in the Drive-By Media, this from the U.K. Times, about how he's not authentic enough because he doesn't have credibility with the civil rights blacks.

-Well, you know, what he can say is what's good for whites is good for blacks, and that we need to come together and see what the c uh root cause of all these issues are.
+Well, you know, what he can say is what's good for whites is good for blacks, and that we need to come together and see what the root cause of all these issues are.

-He wants to end poverty, and then come forward with the plan of implementing those good conservative values.
+He wants to end poverty and then come forward with the plan of implementing those good conservative values.

 Right.